What Are Chestnuts.

 Chestnuts, (not to be confused with conkers which are poisonous) are one of the most versatile of natures gifts.
 They can be made into bread, beer, or eaten as they are.
 Indeed in some remote parts of Europe it is said that a village can never starve if it has a crop of chestnuts.

-Chestnuts differ from most other nuts in that they have very little protein or fat.
+They differ from most other nuts in that they have very little protein or fat.
 Their calories are derived chiefly from carbohydrates.
 Contain much lower calories than walnuts, almonds or other nuts.
 They contain very little fat, mostly unsaturated and no gluten.
 They are the only nuts that contain vitamin C.

 Roman legions would plant chestnut trees on long campaigns to help feed them.
 Legionnaires were given chestnut porridge before going into battle.
-In Asia Minor in 401BC a Greek army was said to have survived a long retreat due to their stores of Chestnuts.
+In Asia Minor in 401BC a Greek army was said to have survived a long retreat due to their stores of nuts.

-Whilst we wouldn’t fancy living on chestnuts alone they do make a great treat for winter events.
+Whilst we wouldn’t fancy living on them alone they do make a great treat for winter events.
 We always advise guests to peel the shell off before eating them.
 We have seen a number of guests eat them whole.
 Usually with the comments of “These are a bit crunchy.”

 In France, Central Europe and Brazil, They are used to produce beer.
 They have similar chemical properties to malted barley.